oasis-tcs/openc2-ap-er/oc2edr.md

 Restarts a process.
 A 'process' Target MUST contain at least one property.

 ### 2.3.8 Set
-OpenC2 Consumers that receive a 'set <target>' Command:
+OpenC2 Consumers that receive a 'set' Command:

 * but cannot parse or process the Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 400
     * MAY respond with the 500 status code
-* but do not support the 'set <target>' Command
+* but do not support the 'set' Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 501
     * SHOULD respond with 'command not supported' in the status text
     * MAY respond with status code 500

-#### 2.3.8.1 Set ipv4 net
+#### 2.3.8.1 Set ipv4_net
 Sets the IPv4 address of the endpoint to the specified Target value.

-OpenC2 Producers that send 'set ipv4 net' Commands:
+OpenC2 Producers that send 'set ipv4_net' Commands:
 * MUST include an IPv4 address withouth the CIDR prefix-length, or have it set to 32

-OpenC2 Consumers thet receive 'set ipv4 net' Commands
+OpenC2 Consumers thet receive 'set ipv4_net' Commands
-* But the CIDR prefix-length is set to a value other than 32
+* but the CIDR prefix-length is set to a value other than 32
     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500
     * SHOULD respond with 'IPv4 address not set to a single address' in the status text

-#### 2.3.8.2 Set ipv6 net
+#### 2.3.8.2 Set ipv6_net
 Sets the IPv6 address of the endpoint to the specified Target value.

-OpenC2 Producers that send 'set ipv4 net' Commands:
+OpenC2 Producers that send 'set ipv4_net' Commands:
 * MUST include an IPv4 address withouth the prefix-length, or have it set to 128

-OpenC2 Consumers thet receive 'set ipv4 net' Commands
+OpenC2 Consumers thet receive a 'set ipv4_net' Command:
-* But the CIDR prefix-length is set to a value other than 128
+* but the CIDR prefix-length is set to a value other than 128
     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500
     * SHOULD respond with 'IPv6 address not set to a single address' in the status text

-#### 2.3.8.3 Set edr:registry entry
+#### 2.3.8.3 Set edr:registry_entry
 Sets the 'value' property of a Registry Entry.
-The 'type' property MUST be populated and MUST conform to the registry entry types as defined in the Microsoft Windows [Winnt.h header](#winnth-registry-types).
+The 'type' property MUST be populated and MUST conform to the registry entry types as defined in [Winnt.h header](#winnth-registry-types).

-OpenC2 Producers that send 'set edr:registry entry' Commands
+OpenC2 Producers that send 'set edr:registry_entry' Commands:
-* MUST include the 'path' property of the edr:registry entry Target
+* MUST include the 'path' property of the edr:registry_entry Target
 * MUST refer to the registry key
     * SHOULD refer to the registry key using the 'key' property
     * MAY refer to the registry key by including the key in the 'path' property

-OpenC2 Consumers that receive 'set edr:registry entry' Commands
+OpenC2 Consumers that receive a'set edr:registry_entry' Command:

-* But cannot access the registry entry specified in the registry entry Target
+* but cannot access the registry entry specified in the registry entry Target
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access registry entry' in the status text